funlessdev/fl-cli/README.md

 #### `fn invoke`

 The `fn invoke` command is used to run functions on the platform.
-Both keyword arguments and json arguments can be passed using the `-a` or the `-j` flag.
+Both keyword arguments and json arguments can be passed using the `-a` or the `-j` flag respectively.